Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Dark Harbor in Living and Dining Rooms

-This paint color will definitely look formal, eye-catchy, and crisp in the living and dining rooms.
+This paint color will definitely look formal, eye-catching, and crisp in the living and dining rooms.

 Generally, you can consider painting all the walls in this paint color (if the size allows), for a Victorian or Edwardian look.